asankaSovis/asankaSovis/README.md

 ## 🦊 Github Footprint

-Asanka is passionate about sharing his knowledge with others.
-As a proponent of open source, he also shares most of his work online for the reference of others.
-He hopes that others might with the work useful and will do greater things with them.
+I'm passionate about sharing my knowledge with others.
+As a proponent of open source, I also shares most of my work online for the reference of others.
+I hopes that others might find the work useful and will do greater things with them.
 The following metrics are a testament to that effort.

 ![Github Metrics](/metrics/metrics.plugin.base.svg)

 ## 🦊 Github Performance

-Asanka does his best to keep a healthy work-life balance.
-Since he's working full-time as an Embedded Engineer, he sometimes finds it hard to keep all other aspects of his life in balance which sometimes results in a decline in Github activity.
-However, he does his best to keep this balance and not disrupt the flow.
+I do my best to keep a healthy work-life balance.
+Since I'm working full-time as a software engineer, I sometimes find it hard to keep all other aspects of my life in balance which sometimes results in a decline in Github activity.
+However, I do my best to keep this balance and not disrupt the flow.

 ![GitHub stats (NOTE: If you see this text, then something must've gone wrong with loading this widget.
 Please try reloading.
 If it persists, please contact me.)](https://github-readme-stats.vercel.app/api?username=asankaSovis&show_icons=true&count_private=true&theme=merko)

 ## 🦊 Github Achievements
-With the free time Asanka has, he always tries to do something valuable for himself and others.
-The content he uploads to GitHub has allowed him to achieve quite a lot within a very small amount of time.
-These small achievements make him motivated to continue expanding his skillset and to share more and more with others on the internet.
-The hope is that he's able to continue this throughout his journey as an engineer.
+With the free time I have, I always try to do something valuable for myself and others.
+The content I upload to GitHub has allowed me to achieve quite a lot within a very small amount of time.
+These small achievements make me motivated to continue expanding my skillset and to share more and more with others on the internet.
+The hope is that I'm able to continue this throughout my journey as an engineer.
 Check out some of the achievements below.

 ![Achievements](/metrics/metrics.plugin.achievements.svg)

 ## 🦊 Key Languages

-Asanka is interested in a variety of fields.
-He finds himself comfortable mostly in Embedded Development.
-However, he's interested in scripting, HDL and creative design as well.
-On the other hand, he also does reverse engineering, technology research and blogging.
-Even though not his strong point, he's also capable of working on web development.
-Go through the following to get a better understanding of his skill set.
+I'm interested in a variety of fields.
+I find myself comfortable mostly in embedded development.
+However, I'm interested in scripting, hardware development, and creative design as well.
+On the other hand, I also do reverse engineering, technology research and blogging.
+Even though not my strong point, I'm also capable of working on web development.
+Go through the following to get a better understanding of my skill set.

 <p align="center">
   <a href="https://skillicons.dev">